 The Famous Veteran David ‘Sinbad’ Adkins

-Adkins took the mononym Sinbad, and began seeking opportunities in entertainment.
+Adkins took the mononym Sinbad, which he chose out of admiration for Sinbad the Sailor, and began seeking opportunities in entertainment.
 Despite the dearth of venues in Wichita, he refused to become demoralized again as he had during his early years of service in the Air Force.
 Eventually, he appeared on Star Search, gaining some success and landing a role on The Redd Foxx Show in March 1986.
-Sadly, the show was cancelled just six episodes later.
+Sadly, the show was canceled just six episodes later.
 However, in October 1987 Sinbad landed a recurring role on A Different World, a spin-off from The Cosby Show, as Coach Walter Oakes.
 This show proved to be a great springboard for Sinbad, as he became a season regular in the second season, staying until April 1991.
 He then began working on The Sinbad Show, which began broadcasting on Fox in September 1993.
 During this time, he also took on several supporting roles in feature films such as Coneheads and The Meteor Man.
 The Sinbad Show was cancelled in April 1994, due to low ratings.

 Rather than being discouraged, Sinbad turned to film as his focus, and scored starring roles in Houseguest (1995), First Kid (1996), Jingle All The Way (1996), and The Cherokee Kid (1996).
 He also participated in a USO tour of Bosnia-Herzegovina alongside Sheryl Crow and First Lady Hilary Clinton, a recognition of the time he himself served in the military.